joaonunovalente/joaonunovalente/README.md

   <tr>
     <td>Sign Language Digit Recognition</td>
-    <td>A machine learning system that classifies hand-sign gestures for digits 1–10 using CNN and Fully Connected Neural Network models.</td>
+    <td>A machine learning system that classifies hand-sign gestures for digits 1–10 using CNN and FCNN models.</td>
     <td>
       <a href="https://github.com/joaonunovalente/Recognition-of-Sign-Language-Digits">Repository</a>
     </td>